 Through language, students acquire the ability to think critically, learn and develop social skills and values, and to acquire knowledge.
 Students use language as the vehicle to explore course content through the six IB Global Contexts, and to make connections that lead to becoming life-long learners who exhibit and grow in the ten Learner Profile traits.

-A few of our students arrive at Saint Mary’s with limited proficiency in English, who are learning English both at home and at school.
+A few of our students who arrive at Saint Mary’s have limited proficiency in English.
+These students are learning and supported in both English and their native tongue at home and at school.

-In all subjects, students “consume” information through reading textbooks and instructional materials, write responses to inquiry in that field, and participate in dialogue in that subject.
+In the IB MYP subjects, students are taught using a variety of teaching platforms.
+This could include reading textbooks, interactive note taking, cooperative learning activities, projects, reflective responses and a host of digital learning formats.
 In each subject area, teachers require students to use English at the highest level on the IB written and oral communications exams and assessments.

 Each Saint Mary’s student receives over 250 hours of Language and Literature instruction per school year.
 Classwork is conducted in English, but world cultures are represented through literature via translation, and in our ongoing study of language derivation.
 Inclusion of non-native English speakers is pursued through the accommodations of tutoring and curricular modifications.